Deploying custom Istio gateways in Helm

 -

-kubectl get PodDisruptionBudget -n NAMESPACE GATEWAY_NAME --ignore-not-found kubectl get Service -n NAMESPACE GATEWAY_NAME --ignore-not-found kubectl get Deployment -n NAMESPACE GATEWAY_NAME --ignore-not-found kubectl get HorizontalPodAutoscaler -n NAMESPACE GATEWAY_NAME --ignore-not-found kubectl get ServiceAccount -n NAMESPACE --ignore-not-found | grep GATEWAY_NAME kubectl get Role -n NAMESPACE --ignore-not-found | grep GATEWAY_NAME kubectl get RoleBinding -n NAMESPACE --ignore-not-found | grep GATEWAY_NAME -
+helm get all RELEASE_NAME -n NAMESPACEas a shortcut.kubectl get PodDisruptionBudget -n NAMESPACE GATEWAY_NAME --ignore-not-found kubectl get Service -n NAMESPACE GATEWAY_NAME --ignore-not-found kubectl get Deployment -n NAMESPACE GATEWAY_NAME --ignore-not-found kubectl get HorizontalPodAutoscaler -n NAMESPACE GATEWAY_NAME --ignore-not-found kubectl get ServiceAccount -n NAMESPACE --ignore-not-found | grep GATEWAY_NAME kubectl get Role -n NAMESPACE --ignore-not-found | grep GATEWAY_NAME kubectl get RoleBinding -n NAMESPACE --ignore-not-found | grep GATEWAY_NAME -

 istio-ingressgateway-public-2in theistio-systemnamespace:kubectl delete PodDisruptionBudget -n istio-system istio-ingressgateway-public-2 --ignore-not-found kubectl delete Service -n istio-system istio-ingressgateway-public-2 --ignore-not-found kubectl delete Deployment -n istio-system istio-ingressgateway-public-2 --ignore-not-found kubectl delete HorizontalPodAutoscaler -n istio-system istio-ingressgateway-public-2 --ignore-not-found kubectl delete ServiceAccount -n istio-system istio-ingressgateway-public-2-service-account --ignore-not-found kubectl delete Role -n istio-system istio-ingressgateway-public-2-sds --ignore-not-found kubectl delete RoleBinding -n istio-system istio-ingressgateway-public-2-sds --ignore-not-foundExample output: